 Any program revision related to a P-12 educator preparation program requires a letter of endorsement from the Dean of the College of Education.
 Interdisciplinary program revisions should include letters of concurrence from the units involved.

 CHE approvals of program revisions greater than 18 hours occur on a quarterly cycle.
 CHE acknowledgements of notifications can take up to two months.
 Educator-preparation programs require additional approvals by the State Department of Education.
-Approvals or acknowledgements from SACS may take as long as six months.
-Programs may only be marketed as revised after CHE and SACS approvals or acknowledgements have been received by the Provost’s Office.
+Approvals or acknowledgements from SACSCOC may take as long as six months.
+Programs may only be marketed as revised after CHE and SACSCOC approvals or acknowledgements have been received by the Provost’s Office.

 General Approval Timeframe: For program revisions of more than 18 hours, eighteen months from submission to Dean’s Office to admission of first students.
 For program revisions of 18 hours or less, one year from submission to Dean’s Office to admission of first students.